 Hello everyone!
 I’m Shohei.

-As the name suggests, a plant factory manager is responsible for managing the overall operations of the plant factory.
-They oversee a range of tasks, including crop management and on-site supervision, to ensure the smooth running of the entire facility.
+As the name suggests, a plant factory manager is someone who manages the overall operation of the plant factory.
+They handle a wide range of tasks centered on crop management and on-site management, and they oversee the entire factory.

 For example…